lauralvrz/FiccionesBorrascosas/README.md

-# FiccionesBorrascosas
+# FiccionesBorrascosas ("Wuthering Fictions")
- _(Trabajo final para la asignatura "Aplicaciones con Lenguajes de Script")_
+ _(Final project for the course "Applications with Script Languages")_

-Aplicación web en la cual los usuarios pueden publicar libros y comentar sus valoraciones.
+Web application in which users can publish books and comment their ratings.
-- Lenguaje utilizado: Python3
+- Language used: Python3
-- Inspiración: GoodReads
+- Inspiration: GoodReads